Serverless vs containers: Which is best for your application

-To keep ahead of the curve, many organizations are looking at how to evolve their technical processes to accelerate their IT infrastructure development.
+To keep ahead of the curve, many organizations are evolving their technical processes to accelerate IT infrastructure development.
 Fast and robust deployments to the latest platforms are key to achieving the low lead times that enable this evolution.

-Two of the most widely-used technologies to host these deployments are serverless functions and containers.
+Two of the most widely used technologies to host these deployments are serverless functions and containers.
 What are they, how do they differ, and how do you decide which is best for your application?
-In this comparison, we will look at some important differentiators between serverless computing and containers and outline some criteria you can use to decide which to use for your next project.
+In this comparison, we will look at some important differences between serverless computing and containers and help you decide which to use for your next project.

 What is serverless?